Babywearing in Summer

-Here are a few tips to make carrying your child during the summer months a breeze.
+Here are a few tips to make babywearing during the summer months a breeze

 Of course, you don’t need a special wrap just for the summer.
 However, if your child is due to be born in spring, there are a few things to bear in mind when choosing a wrap.

+The different DIDYMOS wraps have different fabric densities.
 Our most lightweight wraps have weights of up to 200 g/m².
 These are made of airy Jacquard fabric, for example the ‘Waves’ pattern.
-Amongst the striped wraps, the „Standard Sky“ and the „Standard Rasperry“ models are particularly lightweight.
+Amongst the striped wraps, „Standard Sky “is particularly lightweight.

 Anyhow, never expose your child to full sun without sun protection!
 Always make sure that baby’s head and legs are covered.
 You will find a varying range of suitable sun hats and caps in our shop.

 The following wraps belong to the lightweight ones, more wraps in our shop.

 Baby Wrap Sling Waves Silver

 The BabyDos Sun offers good UV- protection, we manufacture it from particularly lightweight and quick-drying Supplex.
 It is simply pulled over the sling or the carrier and adjusted with drawstrings.

 When you carry your baby on your chest in the baby wrap sling you will feel your child’s temperature.